thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 After the envelope, *A(x)*, is calculated, post-processing can be performed.
-The majority of an ultrasound image's content is speckle, random scattering caused by scatterers much smaller than the excitation wave.
-Speckle's amplitude has a Rayleigh distribution [Wagner1983]_.
-Since the Rayleigh distribution is skewed to lower values and a small proportion of the amplitudes have very large values, a logarithmic intensity transform is commonly applied to the envelope to improve image contrast.
+The majority of an ultrasound image's content is speckle, random scattering caused by scatterers much smaller than the excitation wavelength, which follow a Rayleigh distribution [Wagner1983]_.
+Since the Rayleigh distribution is skewed to lower values and a very small proportion of the amplitudes having very large values, a logarithmic intensity transform is commonly applied to the envelope to improve image contrast.